Verizon/remotely/index.md

 * `codec`: require a `Codec` for the specified type.
 If the relevant `Codec` cannot be found, you will either have to import one or define your own accordingly.
 By default, *Remotely* comes with implementations for `String`, `Int` etc - the vast majority of default types you might need.
 You can however still define `Codec` implementations for any of your own structures as needed.

 * `specify`: define a function that the contract will have to implement.
 In our example, we want to expose a "factorial" function that will take an `Int` and return an `Int`; this is defined using standard Scala function type definitions.

-More information on defining complex protocols can be found in the XXXXXXXX section.

 ### Server & Client Definition